GreyCC/VDT/README.md

 This is the program code of our accepted ICIP 2025 paper:

-Chun-Chuen Hui, Wan-Chi Siu, and H. Anthony Chan, "Domain Transfer Generative Model for New Face Generation," in Proceedings of the International Conference on Image Processing, 2025.
+Chun-Chuen Hui, Wan-Chi Siu, and H. Anthony Chan, "Domain Transfer Generative Model for New Face Generation," in Proceedings of the International Conference on Image Processing, pp.1-6, September 2025.

 ## Dataset